QubesOS/qubes-doc/security/yubi-key.md

         sys-usb dom0 allow

 3. Create udev hook in your USB VM.
-Store it in `/rw/config` to have it persistent across VM restarts.
+Store it in `/rw/config` to have it persis across VM restarts.
 For example name the file `/rw/config/yubikey.rules`.
-Write there a single line:
+Add the following line:

         ACTION=="remove", SUBSYSTEM=="usb", ENV{ID_SECURITY_TOKEN}=="1", RUN+="/usr/bin/qrexec-client-vm dom0 custom.LockScreen"